SymX: Energy-based Simulation from Symbolic Expressions: Framework

 \subsection{Assembly}

-In our application example we only have one set of degrees of freedom.
-However, in this section we want to describe the assembly for the more general case of having multiple sets of degrees of freedom $\v u_0, \dots \v u_n$, e.g., one set for deformable solids, one for cloth models, and one for the rigid body system.
-Example simulations are shown in Section~\ref{sec:applications}.
+In this section we describe the assembly for the general case of having multiple sets of degrees of freedom $\v u_0, \dots \v u_n$, e.g., one set for deformable volumetric solids, one for cloth models, and one for the rigid body system.

-In \framework, all sets are concatenated into a global vector $\v u$.
-This concatenation establishes a global indexing of the degrees of freedom, which is automatically considered by \framework during the assembly step.
+In \framework, all sets are internally concatenated into a global vector $\v u$.
+This establishes a global indexing of the degrees of freedom, which is automatically considered by \framework during the assembly step.
 The linear system associated with a Newton iteration then takes the form

 where $E$ is the global energy of the simulation.
-The diagonal blocks in the global Hessian matrix contain the second derivatives of internal energies to a physical system, such as strain energies for deformable objects, while off-diagonal blocks contain the second derivatives of inter-system interactions, such as collisions or attachments.
+The diagonal blocks in the global Hessian matrix contain the second derivatives of internal energies to a physical system, such as strain energies for deformable objects, while off-diagonal blocks contain the second derivatives of cross-system interactions, such as collisions or attachments.

-\framework has a default custom concurrent data structure to build and return the global Hessian and the gradient.
-This data structure is based on the Blocked Compressed Row Storage (BCRS) sparse matrix format.
-However, our framework can also return the local gradients and Hessians of the elements together with the global indices.
-In this way existing simulation systems can easily use their own data structures.
+\framework has default custom parallel data structures to build and return the global gradient and Hessian.
+The sparse matrix structure in specific, is based on the Blocked Compressed Row Storage (BCRS) format and uses $3\times3$ matrix blocks for 3D problems.
+However, our framework can also return the local element gradients and Hessians together with their global indices so that existing simulation systems can use their own data structures.

+\ch{ As discussed, contacts and remeshing, among other things, can change the sparsity pattern of the Hessian matrix between evaluations.
+However, these changes exhibit strong time coherence, meaning few non-zero elements appear or disappear from one iteration to the next (even if significant changes accumulate over a longer timescale).
+To efficiently manage these time-coherent, dynamic topology changes, the default BCRS structure in \framework adopts a dual storage strategy.
+Algorithm~\ref{algo:assembly} provides a high-level overview. }

+\ch{ The first is a standard BCRS sparse matrix with all the values and offsets allocated contiguously in memory for high performance.
+The second is a dynamic list of ``buckets'', with one bucket per block-row, that is initialized empty at the beginning of each \chn{execution} of the assembly with the current number of block-rows.
+To insert a new block, the algorithm checks whether there is a non-zero block in the corresponding position in the BCRS matrix.
+If so, the block is simply added, avoiding expensive dynamic memory allocations.
+Otherwise, the block is appended to the corresponding block-row bucket in the second structure.
+Block insertions, regardless of whether they are added or appended, are performed in parallel using mutexes for thread synchronization. }

+\ch{ After the insertion phase, if new blocks have been added to the buckets or any existing blocks have been left zero in the matrix, the BCRS is rebuilt, which can be efficiently done in parallel.
+This design keeps the most frequent task --- adding blocks to existing non-zero positions --- very efficient, with relatively little overhead for the much rarer changes in the non-zero structure. }